 Promising "life changing travel," Love Volunteers focuses on not only offering affordable options for travelers looking to contribute, but staying connected with local communities around the globe too.
 What makes this organization different is that it takes a grassroots approach to finding places and projects that need assistance, working closely with local people to find the right fit.

 Sierra Club Outings runs environmentally focused volunteer travel trips around the United States and to a wide variety of places across the globe.
 These adventure escapes combine cultural immersion with active itineraries with a focus on protecting the planet.
 Destinations range from Africa to the Antarctic, with just about everywhere else in between.

 International Volunteer Programs Association is a consortium of international volunteer programs that have joined together to help promote the opportunities they have to offer.
 Most of these organizations have projects that run anywhere from just one or two weeks all the way up to six months, allowing travelers to squeeze in a quick escape or take a life-changing alternative.

 If you've ever wondered how you can volunteer to help The United Nations in its various projects taking place around the globe, this website will provide you with all of the information you need.
 It offers insights into what opportunities are available, how to go about volunteering, and how these projects have a direct impact on the people in the countries they are taking part in.

 There are volunteer options on five continents available at all times, with some really interesting programs to attach to.

 On a volunteer vacation or trip with the nonprofit Earthwatch Institute, you get the opportunity to visit some truly unique locations and ecosystems around the world and take steps to help protect those places from climate change, deforestation, and a wide variety of other threats.
-This is one of the best programs for those who want to focus on conversation, particularly in developing parts of the world.
+This is one of the best programs for adventure travelers who want to focus specifically on conversation, particularly in developing parts of the world.

 Are You A VolunTourist?